I am a being of love

 But love, true love, a deeper, wider sea,

-Not just a passion, even an amber will burnout and fade,
+Not just a passion, even desire will eventually fade,

 But a gentle current, through sun and shade.